kirily67/Mikrotik-emergency-restorer/README.md

 ==========
 This script creates a .backup and .rsc files with current mikrotik condiguration.
 Use it in cases when you can lose access in you router but for some reason you can't use safe mode.

 The script first creates (or modifies if exists) disabled scheduler task which will run after 15 minutes and will execute loader.rsc script.
-After that creates backups, uploads both files to sftp servers setting early created schedule as enabled, and print detailed info for schedule.
+After that creates backups, uploads both files to sftp servers, sets early created schedule as enabled, and print detailed info for schedule.

 If you want to use ftp instead of sftp, remember to add mode=ftp in fetch command